ojaha065/ojaha065/README.md

 Hi there 👋 Not sure how you found your way to my little corner here, but glad to have you.

 A bit about me: I graduated from a university of applied sciences in 2020 with a degree program specializing in modern web development.
-My Bachelor’s Thesis focused on strong electronic identification in online services and was commissioned by my current employer, where I now work as an IT Specialist.
+My Bachelor’s Thesis focused on strong electronic identification in online services and was commissioned by my current employer.
 Recently, my role has shifted to being a Scrum Master and facilitator for a team of developers, though I still have a passion for backend development.

 Though my background is in full-stack development, I’m much more passionate about backend work.
 Outside of tech, I love spending my summers outdoors, whether trekking, camping, or going on long hiking trips.
 I’m also somewhat of an avgeek ✈️ and a big Lego enthusiast.